-In Slovakia, a high share of low achievers in the recent PISA studies could be established and a growing trend in the repetition of school year during compulsory education resulting in prolongation of end studies.
+In Slovakia, a high share of low achievers in the recent PISA studies could be established and a growing trend in the repetition of school year during compulsory education is resulting for some students in prolonged years of formal studies.
 Moreover, Slovakia's investment into education and R&D ranks among the lowest in the EU and OECD.
-Underfinanced system of education, with below average salaries of teachers and their low social status is actually a great weakness and barrier to the more dynamic development of society.
+Underfinanced system of education by public sources, with below average salaries of teachers and their low social status is actually a great weakness and barrier to the more dynamic development of society.
 Further, there is a low adaptation of vocational and tertiary education to economic changes.